James C. Reeder, III

 Papers under review or revision

-R&R at Journal of Marketing
+Minor Revision at Journal of Marketing Research

 Link to Paper